davidbau/sidn-handbook/README.md

 source in your text.

 **Run `make` to generate `/public/` content.**
-The concent in `/src/` is expanded through simple templates and macros to generate the public content with some built-in navigation links.
+The content in `/src/` is expanded through simple templates and macros to generate the public content with some built-in navigation links.
 To see any of your new content on the website, you will need to run the template expansion scripts and then `git add public` before